 Step 4: Choosing an Optometry School

-Before facing the challenges of Optometry school, you have to make the correct choice to find a place that will help you reach your goals.
+Before facing the challenges of Optometry school, you must make the correct choice to find a place to help you reach your goals.
 As of 2015, the United States boasted 23 accredited optometry schools.
-Consider, when examining the potential options, the school’s admission requirements, curriculums and program structures, the types of training available as well as clinical education opportunities, average class size and the size of the university in general, its geographic location, the campus setting and its facilities, licensure pass rates, graduate employment rates, degrees awarded, student demographics, and opportunities for internships and extracurricular activities.
+Consider, when examining the potential options, the school’s admission requirements, curriculums, and program structures, the types of training available as well as clinical education opportunities, average class size and the size of the university in general, its geographic location, the campus setting and its facilities, licensure pass rates, graduate employment rates, degrees awarded, student demographics, and opportunities for internships and extracurricular activities.

 Step 5: Considering Paying for Your Optometry Education

-As with the majority of doctorate education programs, optometry school is a significant investment that does not come cheap.
-Tuition and fees can range from $70,000 to over $220,000 over a four-year span.
+As with most doctorate education programs, optometry school is a significant investment that does not come cheap.
+Tuition and fees can range from $70,000 to over $220,000 over four years.
 For this reason, many students begin planning and saving as early as possible while researching various scholarship programs.
 Another consideration is whether loan forgiveness and repayment programs are an option.

 Step 6: Complete Your Residency and Gain Experience